spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 ## Pose estimation

-Pose estimation is basically whata it sounds like.
+Pose estimation is basically what it sounds like.
 When given an image or video of a human, the computer estimates the position of key anatomical landmarks.
-You may have seen some images of people with colourful skeletons drawn on top.
+If you have ever seen images of people with colourful, computer generated skeletons drawn on them, chance are good that it was an example of a pose estimation model.
 Here is an example taken from the Mediapipe page on pose estimation (https://google.github.io/mediapipe/solutions/pose.html).

 ![image](https://user-images.githubusercontent.com/102377660/192027676-64839a92-4e44-4cc1-99f5-85b31393cbe1.png)